 What’s more?

 A lot more happened on this project.
 It didn’t end with the Endboss phase, but it was a great start.
 We trained more Endbosses, we split up into teams with different Endbosses, we took out the CTO largely out of the process and are improving our pipeline to eventually get rid of our Endboss phase.
+In further blog posts, I hope to outline our work in more detail.

 I write this now, to capture and understand exactly what I feel.
 I’ll likely feel better tomorrow, today is an exercise of allowing myself to feel deeply and getting perspective.
 These posts are often emotionally driven, and its conclusion often comes as a surprise to myself.

+Initially, I was going to write three separate blog posts.
+One on my experiences of hiring and employing people.
+Another on developing and selling your own product and a last one on consulting.
 These were the three threads I was pulling over the last year, all the while a pandemic thread was pulling me back.
 My adventure turned sour very quickly.
 The buffer was shrinking and within a very small amount of time you find yourself in survival mode, rather than thriving mode.

 Writing this feels very personal.
 I’ve felt paralysed for the past couple months.
 I’d appreciate hearing your insights if you have constructive ones.
 Though I still stand by my ideals, they’ve gotten a good beating.
 If you can help heal them, please reach out.